What is KeyStone?

 - Cross-platform settlement - Platform A’s seller, Platform B’s buyer.
 One atomic settlement.

-- Permissionless timeout - Anyone can trigger timeout after the deadline.
+- Depositor-driven timeout - The operator or any depositor can trigger timeout after the deadline, and the path cannot be paused.
 Funds are never locked.

 - Dual-layer compliance - Off-chain entity screening and on-chain wallet risk scoring, attested on-chain.